Velu Nachiyar

-"Veeramangai" Rani Velu Nachiyar (3 January 1730 – 25 December 1796) was a queen of Sivaganga estate from c.
+Rani Velu Nachiyar (3 January 1730 – 25 December 1796) was a queen of Sivaganga estate from c.
 1780–1790.
 She was the first Indian queen to wage war with the East India Company (EIC) in India.
-She is proudly called by Tamils as Veeramangai ("brave woman"). she fought the EIC.
+She is also known by the epithet Veeramangai ("brave woman").

 Life

-Velu Nachiyar was the princess of Ramanathapuram and the only child of King Chellamuthu Vijayaragunatha Sethupathy and Queen Sakandhimuthathal of the Ramnad kingdom.
+Velu Nachiyar was born on 3 January 1730.
+She was the princess of Ramanathapuram and the only child of King Chellamuthu Vijayaragunatha Sethupathy and Queen Sakandhimuthathal of the Ramnad kingdom.
 Nachiyar was trained in many methods of combat, including war match weapons usage, martial arts like Valari, Silambam, Kalaripayattu, horse riding, and archery.
 She was a scholar in many languages and was proficient in languages like French, English and Urdu.
 In 1746, she entered into marriage with Muthu Vaduganatha Periyavudaya Thevar, serving as a close advisor, mentor, and confidant to the prince.